Aayan-01/CLOT/README.md

 3. **Performance**
    - [ ] Set up CDN for static assets
-   - [ ] Configure Redis for session storage
+  - [ ] (Optional) Configure Redis / Memorystore only if you prefer Redis-backed sessions for lower latency
    - [ ] Implement image optimization
    - [ ] Set up monitoring and logging
    - [ ] Configure automatic cleanup of old uploads

 4. **Scaling**
-   - [ ] Use database instead of in-memory sessions
+  - [ ] Use Firestore for session storage (the app now saves sessions to Firestore by default)
    - [ ] Set up load balancer
    - [ ] Configure horizontal scaling
    - [ ] Implement caching strategy